-We are a family of seafood lovers, which means I often prepare seafood pasta, seafood paella, and this amazingly delicious authentic cioppino.
+We are a family of seafood lovers, which means I often prepare seafood pasta, seafood paella, my classic bouillabaisse recipe, and this amazingly delicious authentic cioppino.
 Serve your cioppino with garlic bread and a green salad, and watch the rave reviews roll in!

 I live near San Francisco, which means I’ve definitely had my fair share of a regional classic, cioppino.
 This stew is brimming with fresh seafood flavor, and actually happens to be quite simple to put together.

 What does cioppino mean?

 Cioppino refers to an Italian-American seafood stew that is popular in the San Francisco area.
 This dish features local Dungeness crab, chunks of fish, and shellfish, all simmered together in a tomato based broth.
 The finished stew is typically served with bread, most often sourdough bread which is also native to the region.

 What is in cioppino?

 Seafood stew consists of a tomato based broth, along with an assortment of fish and shellfish.

 - Crab: Dungeness crab is the traditional choice, as this is the variety that is fished in the San Francisco Bay.
 This type of crab cannot always be found nationwide, so feel free to use king crab, snow crab or blue crab if needed.